serverless/blog/posts/2017-10-13-designing-pragmatic-tool-event-gateway.md

 ---
-title: The Event Gateway - designing a tool that breaks new ground
+title: How (and why) we designed the Event Gateway
-description: How do you design a tool that needs to break new ground?
-We found ourselves towing a line between passion and pragmatism when we built the Event Gateway.
+description: How do you design a tool that treaded the intersection of 'exciting new ground' and 'real world practicality'?
+This was the approach we took for designing the Event Gateway.
 date: 2017-10-13
 layout: Post
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/event-gateway-thumbnail.png